sd18fall/mini-project-4-interactive-visualization-bailey-and-miguel/README.md

 3. Download all files in the directory

+4. ReDo the path in Blues_solo.py, using the path on your computer wherever Bass_D2.wav is located.

-4. Run the piano.py file (WHILE the Sonic Pi app is open)
+5. Run the piano.py file (WHILE the Sonic Pi app is open)

-5. Once the Piano pops up press keys on your keyboard (a through m) and sounds will play and the keys will light up
+6. Once the Piano pops up press keys on your keyboard (a through m) and sounds will play and the keys will light up